EspejoLuis/learning-rust/Daily_Logs/2025/11_November.md

     }
     ```

     C++ does not perform runtime bounds checking on arrays or most containers.
-On the other hand, Rust performs runtime bounds checking on ararys avoid invalid memory to be accessed.
+On the other hand, Rust performs runtime bounds checking on arrays.
+This avoids invalid memory to be accessed.
 Basically, Rust immediately exits (and panics).

 ## 📚 To Do